p-org/P/Docs/docs/tutorial/clientserver.md

 - [AbstractBankServer.p](https://github.com/p-org/P/blob/master/Tutorial/1_ClientServer/PSrc/AbstractBankServer.p): Implements the AbstractBankServer state machine that provides a simplified abstraction that unifies the BankServer and Database machines.
 We will demonstrate how one can replace the complex bank service (consisting of two interacting components, the BankServer and the Database) by its abstraction when testing the client application.

-??? tip "[Expand]: Lets walk through AbstractBankServer.p"
+??? tip "[Expand]: Let us walk through AbstractBankServer.p"
     - ([L12 - L37](https://github.com/p-org/P/blob/master/Tutorial/1_ClientServer/PSrc/AbstractBankServer.p#L12-L37)) &rarr; Declares an abstraction of the BankServer machine.
 The `AbstractBankServer` provides an implementation of the Bank where the interaction between the BankServer and Database is abstracted away.
 We use the `AbstractBankServer` machine to demonstrate how one can replace a complex component in P with an abstraction that hides a lot of its internal complexity.
 For the client, it still exposes the same interface or behavior.
 Hence, when checking the correctness of the client it does not matter whether we pair it with the BankServer or the AbstractBankServer.